waynesun09/reportportal-openshift/README.md

     minio_storage_size: 10Gi
     cloud_replicas: 4

-If deploy_minio is True, Minio service will also be deployed in current project namespace and don't need update the following default values.
+If deploy_minio is `True`, Minio service will also be deployed in current project namespace and don't need update the following default values.

 Mino service default values: